 - The fifth character of the TAN is an alphabet, which represents the first letter of the surname or the last name of the person or entity who has obtained the TAN.

 - The next four characters of the TAN are numeric digits.

 - The last character of the TAN is the alphabet.

 How to register TAN?

-TAN registration is required by a deductor or collector of taxes, a taxpayer and PAO for viewing the status of challans, submitting online TDS returns, downloading important forms like, Form 16/16A/16B, to make requests and avail the other TDS administrative services online.
-The registration procedure for each of these categories i.e. deductor, taxpayer and PAO has been described in detail here. (please add link)
+TAN registration is required by a deductor or collector of taxes, a taxpayer, and a PAO to view the status of challans, submit online TDS returns, download important forms like Form 16/16A/16B to make requests, and avail the other TDS administrative services online.
+The registration procedure for each category, i.e., deductor, taxpayer, and PAO, has been described in detail here.